Reviewing and Publishing Definitions

 - Downloading definitions files from other sources, like GitHub or other source control systems.

-You can select Overwrite Latest to publish your changes, or select Review Changes to bring up a line-by-line comparison of your definitions vs. the last published definitions.
+You can select Overwrite Latest to publish your changes, or select Review Changes to bring up a line-by-line comparison of your definitions with the last published definitions.